-A developmental venous anomaly (DVA) is an unusual or irregular arrangement of small veins that may look like the spokes of a wheel that drain into a larger central vein.
-They are benign (not dangerous).
+A developmental venous anomaly (DVA) is an unusual or irregular arrangement of small veins that may look like the spokes of a wheel.
+The veins drain into a larger central vein.
+DVAs are benign (not cancerous).

 DVAs also may be called venous angiomas or benign variations in venous drainage.
 Some doctors refer to them as caput medusae, a Latin term that means head of Medusa because the clump of veins resembles snakes on the head of the Greek mythological character named Medusa.